Are you looking for the best bushcraft knife?

 - Tip can be broken off in extreme situations

-For more outdoor gear guides and tips read these articles:
+For more survival and tactical gear guides and tips read these articles:

 The Tops Knives B.O.B. knife is the best bushcraft knife on this list.
 The shorter blade makes it much easier to control than some of the other options available, which means that users are going to be much less likely to accidentally cut themselves when they are working with the knife.
 Additionally, I really appreciate that the knife can be used for more than cutting.
 It’s important that you can start a fire in the woods, and this knife makes this easy.
 Additionally, the hilt is designed to be easy to hold and has indentations for your thumb, which can reduce slipping and the risk of injury.